Could a quick ultrasound replace X-Rays for osteoporosis diagnosis?

 Summary

-This study tests a new ultrasound technology called REMS against the standard DXA scan for measuring bone density.
-About 296 women aged 30-80 will participate to see if REMS is as accurate and reliable.
-If successful, it could offer a radiation-free way to diagnose osteoporosis.
+This study compares a new ultrasound technology called REMS with the standard DXA scan for measuring bone density.
+Researchers will enroll 296 women aged 30-80 to see if REMS is as accurate and reliable as DXA, but without using radiation.
+If it works, it could offer a faster, safer way to diagnose osteoporosis.

 Disclaimer